 Blend of Biodiesel and Renewable Diesel

-: Traditionally, biodiesel has been blended with petroleum diesel, and renewable diesel has been used by itself.
-But biodiesel and renewable diesel can also be combined to give users the benefits of each fuel.
-Chevron Renewable Energy Group calls this UltraClean BlenD™
+What it is: Traditionally, biodiesel has been blended with petroleum diesel, and renewable diesel has been used by itself.
+However, biodiesel and renewable diesel can also be combined to give users the benefits of each fuel.
+Chevron Renewable Energy Group calls this UltraClean BlenD™.

-Performance: Blending renewable diesel and biodiesel results in a finished fuel that is stronger than the individual components.
+Performance: Blending renewable diesel and biodiesel results in a finished fuel that has improved capabilities over the individual components.
 The concept is similar to alloys, in which different metals are combined to make the end product better than the beginning materials.
-In the case of Chevron Renewable Energy Group UltraClean BlenD™, the paraffinic renewable diesel brings a great Cetane number and low nitrogen oxides (NOx) emissions.
-Biodiesel brings a natural lubricating property, as well as more complete combustion thanks to the oxygen in it, resulting in very low hydrocarbon and particulate matter emissions.
+In the case of Chevron Renewable Energy Group’s UltraClean BlenD™, the paraffinic renewable diesel brings a great Cetane number and low nitrogen oxides (NOx) emissions.
+Biodiesel brings a natural lubricating property, as well as more complete combustion thanks to the oxygen present in the fuel, resulting in very low hydrocarbon and particulate matter emissions.